SixSq/old.sixsq.github.com/_news/2019-05-10-news-mf2c-uva-lecture.md

 **Security and Security Development Lifecycle management** (SDLM)

-**DevOps applications architecture**, configuration management, environment setups in AWS cloud using [Ansible](https://www.ansible.com/) or [SlipStream](https://sixsq.com/products-and-services/slipstream/overview) platform
+**DevOps applications architecture**, configuration management, environment setups in AWS cloud using [Ansible](https://www.ansible.com/) or [Nuvla](https://sixsq.com/products-and-services/nuvla/overview) platform

 The programme includes technology lectures, use cases and applications of DevOps, and a number of guest lectures from leading cloud or DevOps/application development and integration companies, including [Sogeti](https://www.sogeti.com/), [Microsoft](https://www.microsoft.com/), [Voiceworks](https://www.voiceworks.com/en) and [SixSq](https://sixsq.com/).

-_“This focus of my lecture was SixSq's application management software [SlipStream](https://sixsq.com/products-and-services/slipstream/overview) and management platform [Nuvla](https://sixsq.com/products-and-services/nuvla/overview), with an emphasis on the evolution of the software and how the push towards the edge was motivated in part by our work with **mF2C**,”_  said Cal. _“The lecture also included a demo of deploying a swarm cluster through Nuvla and then using that cluster via our upcoming “Nuvla 2.0”.”_
+_“This focus of my lecture was SixSq's application management platform [Nuvla](https://sixsq.com/products-and-services/nuvla/overview), with an emphasis on the evolution of the software and how the push towards the edge was motivated in part by our work with **mF2C**,”_  said Cal. _“The lecture also included a demo of deploying a swarm cluster through Nuvla and then using that cluster via our upcoming “Nuvla 2.0”.”_

 SixSq has been part of the [H2020](https://ec.europa.eu/programmes/horizon2020/en/what-horizon-2020) [mF2C project](https://www.mf2c-project.eu/) since January 2017.
 The project is developing a hierarchical, coordinated management platform facilitating the usage of cloud/fog/Internet of Things (IoT) and edge conputing resources, and has been one of the drivers behind recent developments in the SixSq software suite.